 What does Hummingbird mean for SEO?

 Google has long considered page authority to be a significant ranking factor.
-With greater emphasis being placed on page content, authority will become even more important, and poses to make search results more relevant.
-The update hopes to ensure Google directs users to the most appropriate page of a website, rather than to a home page or top level page.
-Driving search traffic to these pages likely helps improve conversion rates on your site.
+With greater emphasis being placed on page content, authority has become even more important and search results have become more relevant.
+The update helped Google to direct users to the most appropriate page of a website, instead of to a home page or top level page.
+Driving search traffic to these pages has, overall, improved UX and conversion rates.

-PageRank, which looks at how important links to a page are deemed to be, remains one of the major components of the Hummingbird algorithm.
-That’s why it remains important to consider link metrics and strive for cocitations.
+A page’s link metrics remained one of the major components of the Hummingbird algorithm.
+That’s why it remains important to consider link metrics and strive for co-citations.
 Promoting a relationship between your site and others allows Google to identify what your website or business deals in or with.
-We learned this with Penguin, but Hummingbird reaffirms how inbound links from topically irrelevant contexts are considered bad links.
+We learned this with Penguin, but Hummingbird reaffirmed how inbound links from topically irrelevant contexts offer less ranking benefit than topically relevant ones.

 While keywords are still important, Hummingbird adds more strength to phrase-based queries, which effectively caters to the optimisation of content and questions that are asked naturally.
 With the growing number of conversational queries, namely those conducted using voice search, it’s important your page content covers informational queries, navigational queries and transactional queries.
 Phrases that ask ‘Who’, ‘What’, ‘Where’ and ‘How’ prove beneficial to SEO, and may help you return more rich results.
 So, guidance remains the same: Load your site with original, relevant, high-quality content.

-Finally, one of the myths that spread fast when Hummingbird was first announced was that it used structured data as a main ranking factor.
-It remains integral to utilise structured data schema markup to indicate exactly what it is your page is about.
-As we mentioned above with regards to page content, you want Google to ‘know’ you have the answer to a searcher’s query.
-Let your SEO agency make sure that happens.
+Hummingbird also made structured data a more prominent ranking factor, making it useful to utilise structured data schema markup to indicate exactly what any given page is about.
+As we mentioned above, you want Google to ‘know’ you have the answer to a searcher’s query.